ziirish/burp-ui/docs/gunicorn.rst

 You may want to add a reverse proxy so `Burp-UI`_ can be accessed on port 80 (or
 443) along with other applications.

-Here is a sample configuration for nginx:
+Here is a sample configuration for Nginx:

 ::